 MiyoSmart lenses developed by Hoya have proven to curb myopia progression in children (aged 8-13) by 60% using its award-winning D.I.M.S. technology.

 Progressive spectacle lenses including bifocals and multifocals (often called varifocals) are beneficial in certain circumstances, when myopia progression is accompanied by difficulty focussing and aligning the eyes for near tasks.
 In these cases myopia progression may be reduced by up to 50% whereas in other cases they have little benefit.

 Orthokeratology treatment, also known as overnight vision correction involves wearing specially designed rigid gas permeable contact lenses to gently alter the shape of the cornea to correct myopia.
 The aim is to be free of both glasses and contact lenses during the day.
 Orthokeratology is very effective for myopia control and several studies indicate a reduction in myopia progression of 50%.

 Monthly disposable multifocal soft contact lenses are available in a wide range of prescriptions and can be tailor made to almost any size and shape.
 Recent studies show that certain lens designs, although not designed for myopia control, can reduce myopia progression by 30-50%.

-Medication such as Atropine (0.01%), used mainly in Singapore and China, can be extremely effective.
+Medication such as low dose Atropine, used mainly in Singapore and China, can be extremely effective.
 However, these drugs are not licenced for use in the UK and are not available.